Get a low-interest loan from the City of Ottawa to cover the cost of home energy efficiency improvements.

 Air sealing is a required measure for all homes with higher than three air exchanges per hour as defined by the required EnerGuide pre-retrofit home evaluation.

-Once the program is recapitalized ,you may qualify for a low-interest loan through the Better Homes Ottawa - Loan Program if:
+You may qualify for a low-interest loan through the Better Homes Ottawa - Loan Program if:

 - You own a detached, semi-detached, townhouse or multi-unit residential unit building of three stories or less within the City of Ottawa boundaries